Schmutsi/Network-Operating-System/DNS.md

 };
 ```

-On the other hand, for the public view, we allow access (`match-clients` command) to all IP adresses excepted ones which came from our local network 192.168.1.0/24 and from the localhost 127.0.0.0/8.
+On the other hand, for the public view, we allow access (`match-clients` command) to all IP addresses excepted ones which came from our local network 192.168.1.0/24 and from the localhost 127.0.0.0/8.

 ```
 view public {match-clients{!192.168.1.0/24;any;};